danieldonatsch/Advent-of-Code-2024/README.md

 Further, if we reach at any point a price higher than the smallest total price, we can stop as well.
 Again, we need to keep track of every visited grid cell and direction.

+## Day 17

+To earn the first start, reading and working precisely was everything needed.
+\
+Second exercise not yet done.